airD173/SpotiByeAds-Docs/source/installation.md

 ### Debian/Ubuntu

 First check if you already have Python 3 installed.
 Run the command `python3 --version`.
 If you get a response similar to `Python 3.8.10`, then you can skip this section.
+If you don't get an output like that, you need to install Python 3.
+In a terminal, run the command `sudo apt install python3`, and then `sudo apt install python3-pip`.

 (project-download)=
 ## Downloading the project